Project Overview

 Asian cockroach management consists of preventive insecticide applications in lettuce fields with as many as five applications per crop cycle.
 It also consists of frequent insecticide applications on field surroundings, irrigation equipment, packing equipment and supplies, and portable toilets for farm employees.
 This management approach is generally preventive and indiscriminate as lettuce harvest approaches.
 It is expensive, increases potential non-target impacts, and increases the risk of insecticide resistance.
 Thus, Asian cockroach management is not sustainable.

-Trap-assisted scouting, in and around lettuce fields, will answer the need for a refined, more sustainable, management strategy because scouting relying on traps would be consistent regardless of personnel.
-In addition, trap-assisted scouting would provide continuous sampling of Asian cockroach populations in a specific area, which would be expected to more accurately estimate cockroach populations.
+The use of traps to assist scouting is expected to contribute to a refined, more sustainable, management strategy because scouting relying on traps would be consistent regardless of personnel.
+In addition, trap-assisted scouting would provide continuous sampling of Asian cockroach populations in a specific area, which would be expected to more accurately estimate cockroach populations for management.

-• Deploy best performing traps in lettuce fields and adjacent areas to determine the benefits of a trap-assisted scouting program for Asian cockroaches.
+- Deploy best performing traps in lettuce fields to detect changes Asian cockroach infestation levels and determine the influence of adjacent areas toward a trap-assisted scouting program.